-for any possible transition matrices $\stochasticmatrix^{\mathcal{A}}\left(t\right)$ and $\stochasticmatrix^{\mathcal{B}}\left(t\right)$ that properly capture the respective dynamics of the two subsystems.
-(It is worth noting that this loss of factorization gives a highly general, model-independent way to define an interaction.)
-Even if the two subsystems have a notion of localizability in space, and are eventually placed at a large separation distance at some time $t>t^{\prime}$, the composite system's transition matrix will still fail to factorize between the two subsystems, thereby leading to the appearance of what looks like nonlocal stochastic dynamics across that separation distance.\footnote{Questions about nonlocality will be addressed in detail in Subsection~\ref{subsec:Nonlocality}.}
+for any possible transition matrices $\stochasticmatrix^{\mathcal{A}}\left(t\from0\right)$ and $\stochasticmatrix^{\mathcal{B}}\left(t\from0\right)$ that properly capture the respective dynamics of the two subsystems.
+(It is worth noting that this loss of tensor-factorization gives a highly general, model-independent way to \emph{define} an interaction.)
+Even if the two subsystems have a notion of localizability in space and are eventually placed at a large separation distance at some time $t>t^{\prime}$, the composite system's transition matrix will still fail to tensor-factorize between the two subsystems, thereby leading to the appearance of what looks like nonlocal stochastic dynamics across that separation distance.